SettleMint

 Choose the right DALP compliance and security guide for public-chain privacy, pre-launch review, source verification, the layered security model, and the per-asset compliance modules that enforce regulated operations.

-Use this section to pick the right DALP compliance or security page before a regulated programme goes live.
-Start with privacy when you need to know what becomes visible on EVM networks.
-Start with security when you need the control model.
-Start with compliance modules when you need per-asset transfer rules.
-Start with source verification when you need deployment and audit evidence.
+Each DALP compliance or security topic answers a specific reviewer question.
+Open with privacy when you need to know what becomes visible on EVM networks.
+Turn to security when you need the control model.
+Use compliance modules when you need per-asset transfer rules.
+Use source verification when you need deployment and audit evidence.

-This is a review hub, not a legal opinion.
+This page is a navigation hub, not a legal opinion.
 DALP documents the platform controls and evidence surfaces.
-Your organisation still owns policy choices, jurisdictional approval, custody arrangements, recovery targets, and operating procedures.
+Your organisation still owns policy choices, jurisdictional approvals, custody arrangements, recovery targets, and operating procedures.

-For SettleMint-hosted or managed deployments, procurement and security reviewers can also use the SettleMint Trust Center for security questionnaires, compliance frameworks, and governance policies.
+Security and procurement reviewers on SettleMint-hosted or managed deployments can also use the SettleMint Trust Center for security questionnaires, compliance frameworks, and governance policies.
 Operators can check the SettleMint status page for published platform availability and incident history.

 Rendering diagram...

-The pages below cover documented platform behaviour.
+The pages below cover documented platform controls.
 They do not commit to regulator-specific approval, custody terms, SLA terms, or non-EVM deployment support.
-Treat those as organisation-specific controls unless a detail page states the DALP behaviour explicitly.
+Treat those as organisation-specific controls unless a detail page states the DALP position explicitly.

 What DALP covers

-DALP separates compliance and security review into four surfaces: public-chain privacy patterns, the layered security model, EVM compliance modules, and deployment evidence that lets an auditor reproduce what was deployed and what happened after.
+DALP organises compliance and security review into four surfaces: public-chain privacy patterns, the layered security controls, EVM compliance modules, and deployment records that let an auditor reproduce what was deployed and what happened after.

 AreaDALP definesYour organisation defines